 Interviewers want you to demonstrate your thought process in a difficult situation, which is why they might ask you some challenging creativity questions.
 It will feel unnatural at first, but talking aloud as you think is the key to acing this type of question.

-For example, to answer a question like, ‘how many toothbrushes are there in London?’, you might consider (aloud):
+For example, to answer a question like ‘How many toothbrushes are there in London?’ you might consider (aloud):

-By establishing these factors, you’re demonstrating to your interviewers that you can think logically about a difficult problem – and you are also giving yourself guidelines for numbers to calculate.
+By establishing these factors, you’re demonstrating to your interviewers that you can think logically about a problem – and you are also giving yourself guidelines for numbers to calculate.

-When it comes to numerical questions, your figures don’t need to be completely accurate, just reasonable Make an intelligent estimate and explain how you calculated that figure.
+When it comes to numerical questions, your figures don’t need to be completely accurate – just reasonable.
+Make an intelligent estimate and explain how you calculated that figure.
 For example, if you’re asked how many words there are in a book, you should:

 With all creativity questions, it will impress your interviewers to see that you’re capable of looking at a problem from all angles.
-This can be tricky, especially if you’re anxious, but remember to stay calm and take a few moments to compose yourself or consider your answer.
+This can be tricky, especially if you’re anxious, but remember to stay calm and take a few moments to compose yourself and consider your answer.

 Loading More Content